socrec/django-jet/docs/dashboard_custom.rst

 .. note::
    Django JET Dashboard tries to be as compatible as possible with django-admin-tools dashboard so that django-admin-tools modules could be easily ported to Django JET.
-In most cases in will be enough to change python imports and remove extending in modules templates.
+In most cases it will be enough to change python imports and remove extending in modules templates.

 Dashboard represents ``Dashboard`` class instance with ``DashboardModule`` class instances as its children.